Saturday, September 17, 2016

 Not that there’s anything wrong with it.

 The best of them are inspiring, as they should be.
-Certainly, this includes VERY GOOD LIVES: The Fringe Benefits of Failure and the Importance of Imagination (Little, Brown and Company, 2015).
+Certainly, this includes VERY GOOD LIVES: The Fringe Benefits of Failure and the Importance of Imagination by J. K. Rowling (Little, Brown and Company, 2015).

 “Unlike any other creature on this planet, human beings can learn and understand without having experienced.
 They can think themselves into other people’s places.”

-J. K. Rowling has demonstrated her capacity to do this.
+J. K. Rowling has, of course, demonstrated her capacity to help readers do this.

 George Orwell on the Losses We Suffer from Pretentious, Unexamined Phrasing